 The Sacramento Kings star has nearly 1,000,000 followers on Instagram, 600,000 on Twitter and is in the news about as much as one could expect from a player on a sub-.500 team located in one of the NBA’s smallest markets.

-When social media buzzes about Cousins, it’s often because of a Vine-able snarl, glare or shove.
-Worse, when the imposing 6-11 big provides mainstream media with access the ensuing stories are as apt to focus on his hot temper and sharp tongue as they are his skills and stats.
+What’s more, when social media buzzes about Cousins, it’s often due to a Vine-able snarl, glare or shove.
+Worse, when the imposing 6-11, 270-pound big provides mainstream media with access, the ensuing stories are as apt to focus on his hot temper and sharp tongue as they are his skills and stats.

 Contrary to a popular narrative, Cousins is no dummy.
-The All-Star realizes that a simplistic national media is in no rush to share his frequent on-court smiles will never be screenshot and shared, his five- and six-figure charity initiatives in the community will never be featured on TV.
+The All-Star realizes that a simplistic national media is in no rush to share his frequent on-court smiles or coverage of his five- and six-figure charity initiatives in the community.

-An example: Last season, Cousins—who also goes by Boogie, Cuz and DMC, depending on who’s addressing him—averaged more than 24 ppg, 12 rpg, 3 apg, 1 bpg and 1+ spg.
+An example: Last season, Cousins—who also goes by Boogie, Cuz and DMC, depending on who’s addressing him—averaged more than 24 ppg, 12 rpg, 3 apg, 1 bpg and 1 spg.
 His All-World contemporaries at the 4 and 5, Blake Griffin and Anthony Davis, have never matched those numbers.
-In fact, in the past 40 years, only future Hall-of-Famers, such as Bob McAdoo, David Robinson, Hakeem Olajuwon, Kareem Abdul-Jabbar and Kevin Garnett, have bettered that math.
+In fact, in the past 40 years, only future Hall-of-Famers, like Hakeem Olajuwon, Bob McAdoo, David Robinson, Kareem Abdul-Jabbar and Kevin Garnett, have bettered that math.

 Right now, though, no one wants to hear about that, Cousins says.
 All fans get to read up on are his latest shoe purchases, in-game outbursts or alleged behind-the-scenes squabbles with Coach George Karl, who is hardly a wallflower.

 SLAM: The stats sort of tell the tale, but do you think you’re the best big man in the League?